06 Jul, 2022

 All four academies are predicted to be functional within two years.
 The Jaipur teacher’s training academy covering 2 acres of land will be operating within one and a half years while the others could take a few more months.
 These academies will be built on lands free of cost provided by the state govt.

 Earlier the West Bengal govt. was approached for 1 acre of land to set up the teacher’s training academy but there was no response, however, the officials of AICTE are still hopeful for a future response from the Bengal govt.

 AICTE is suggesting technical educational institutions to get its accreditation within a period of four years.
-Based on the benchmarks and standards of education and other measures, these universities will be granted excellent rating for a time frame of six years and good rating for a period of four years.
+Based on the benchmarks and standards of education and other measures, these universities will be granted excellent ratings for a time frame of six years and a good rating for a period of four years.

 The institutions that have applied for accreditation but missed on excellent or good rating, will be granted the status of “applied for”.
 The chairman of AICTE further said that the accreditation status of these institutions will be uploaded on the official website of AICTE.
-The accreditation will help these universities revamp their curriculum in sync with the modern technology.
+The accreditation will help these universities revamp their curriculum in sync with modern technology.
 It will assist innovation in research projects and undertaking autonomy.
 This will contribute to an impede growth in the academic excellence of these institutions, the chairman for AICTE added.